NaturalSelectionLabs/Unidata/docs/guide/notes/Gitcoin-Contribution.md

 You can use RSS3 API for free (no rate limit disclosed).
 :::

 [Gitcoin Grants](https://gitcoin.co/grants/explorer/) allows individuals to get funding for a public goods project they are working on.
-Gitcoin Contributions is contributions to Gitcoin Grants.
+Gitcoin Contributions are contributions to Gitcoin Grants.

 ## API